XCEPT

 REA-Modern Slavery

-This Evidence Map and Rapid Evidence Assessment on Modern Slavery is funded by The Foreign, Commonwealth and Development Office (FCDO) to deepen the knowledge and understanding of modern slavery in South Asia.
+This Evidence Map and Rapid Evidence Assessment on Modern Slavery was funded in 2018 by The Foreign, Commonwealth and Development Office (FCDO) to deepen the knowledge and understanding of modern slavery in South Asia.

 GSDRC is conducting a Rapid Evidence Assessment (REA) on Child Labour and Trafficking.
 GSDRC will collaborate with IDS to select key examples of modern slavery for a selection of countries.
 The research will consider socio-economic conditions and the political mearning of gender, age, caste and ethnicity.
 The research will contribute to the design of programmes for combating the key drivers of modern slavery at multiple levels.